An all-in-one pre-tattoo preparation guide

 You’ve picked a design that speaks to you, chosen the perfect spot for it, and booked an appointment with a talented artist.
 But wait – is your skin ready to become a canvas for this permanent artwork?

-So we've made an easy-to-understand, no-fuss guide to all things pre-tattoo preparation, turning the complex world of tattoo prep into a simple, stress-free experience.
+So we've created an easy-to-understand, no-fuss guide to all things pre-tattoo preparation, turning the complex world of tattoo prep into a simple, stress-free experience.

 What to do before getting a tattoo